The Ayrshire Breed

 Originating in South-west Scotland, the Ayrshire Breed was first recorded on an official basis in the 1870's, with formation of the Ayrshire Cattle Society Herd Book in 1877.

-Economic Milk production is the principal aim of any dairy farmer where the inputs to the herd have to be in balance with the milk each cow produces, and the Ayrshire breed produces margins that keep the business performing profitably.
+Economic Milk production is the principal aim of any dairy farmer where the inputs to the herd must be in balance with the milk each cow produces.
+The Ayrshire breed has proven itself all over the UK to be a low maintenance and economically viable breed.